ufal/UMR/doc/entities.md

 context, any of the three: A member of the ethnic group (sharing the Czech language and traditions, including people who do not have Czech citizenship, as their ancestors left the country and settled abroad); a member of the nationality (having the citizenship of the Czech Republic, even if living abroad and/or having a mother tongue other than Czech);
-a member of a regional group, living in _Čechy_ “Bohemia” (as opposed to Moravia and Silesia, which are the other two parts of the country called _Česko_ “Czechia”).
+a member of a regional group, living or born in _Čechy_ “Bohemia” (as opposed to Moravia and Silesia, which are the other two parts of the country called _Česko_ “Czechia”).

 ### product